webqit/oohtml/README.md

 <details><summary>All in realtime</summary>

-Import *refs* are live references and are sensitive to:
+Import *refs* are live bindings that are highly sensitive to:

 + changes in the *ref* itself (in being defined/undefined/redefined)
 + changes in the referenced *defs* themselves (in being added/removed/loaded)

 And an `<import>` element that has been resolved will self-restore in the event that:

++ the above changes resolve to no imports.
 + the previously slotted contents have *all* been programmatically removed and slot is empty.

 </details>